-Nvidia Partners Working On Titan X, Quadro External GPUs
+Nvidia Partners Working On Titan Xp, Quadro External GPUs

-At SIGGRAPH 2017 in Los Angeles, Nvidia announced that it’s working with other vendors to bring Titan X and Quadro graphics cards to notebooks as external GPUs for creative professionals.
+At SIGGRAPH 2017 in Los Angeles, Nvidia announced that it’s working with other vendors to bring Titan Xp and Quadro graphics cards to notebooks as external GPUs for creative professionals.
 Though external graphics chassis exist already, Nvidia wants to also have products that meet (and are certified for) accepted professional standards for operation and performance.

 The rise in popularity of thin-and-light notebooks has resulted in devices that rely on integrated graphics or weak discrete graphics.
 Nvidia would like to give people who use those devices the chance to get the same GPU performance they’d get from a desktop.

-Titan X: Business And Pleasure
+Titan Xp: Business And Pleasure

-Nvidia stressed that the Titan X in an eGPU configuration can be used for creative tasks like 3D modeling, video editing and color correction, and VR... as well as, of course, on-the-go gaming.
+Nvidia stressed that the Titan Xp in an eGPU configuration can be used for creative tasks like 3D modeling, video editing and color correction, and VR... as well as, of course, on-the-go gaming.

-The company also announced that it is releasing a new performance driver for Titan X to enhance applications like Autodesk's Maya and Adobe Premier Pro.
+The company also announced that it is releasing a new performance driver for Titan Xp to enhance applications like Autodesk's Maya and Adobe Premier Pro.

 Quadro: All Work, No Play